Maracaibo National Prison (Sabaneta Prison): Notable inmates

 Mocho Edwin was the "pran" in Maracaibo National Prison at the prison's closing.
 He was first imprisoned in 2006 but was soon after released in 2007.
 Since then, he was sent to Maracaibo for committing triple homicide.
 Edwin was known for drug sales and prostitution throughout the prison and connections with the outside world after being seen with Iris Varela.

 In media

 Maracaibo National Prison is often viewed as a place of terror.
 With constant gang violence and death, reporters have placed a veil of violence over the prison.
 Some consider it to be one of the world's most dangerous prisons to live in.
 Local news sources stress the overcrowded nature of the prison and poor living conditions.
 It often appeared in sensationalized articles of many dangerous prisons and bloody massacres.

 Closing

 In 2013 after a riot killing 16 inmates, the Maracaibo National Prison was closed.
 There are currently plans to reopen the prison as a museum for citizens to visit the sites of famous massacres and learn about the historical running of corrupt prison systems.
 It is known that "Mocho Edwin" put up a fight, and refused to leave his kingdom within La Sabaneta upon its closure.

+Reopening

+In August 2023, the Venezuelan Prison Observatory reported that local residents feared the Sabaneta prison had been reopened.